Skip to main content

 Timeline View

-Tip: Enabling HD provides a clearer image, which is beneficial for reviewing important details or analyzing events precisely.
+For a camera's Timeline view, high resolution (HD) live video streaming is now enabled by default.
+HD provides a clearer image, which is beneficial for reviewing important details or analyzing events precisely.

 An animated gif showing the location of the HD video button in the Timeline page.